oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 |

-The icon will turn yellow and a link the page will appear in the *"Favorites*" menu.
+The icon will turn yellow and a link to the page will appear in the *"Favorites*" menu.

 |